turkworks/auth-ii/README.md

 ## Stretch Problem

 - add the code necessary so that when a client makes a `GET` request to `/api/users` the server only returns documents with the `same department` as the logged in user.
 For example if the logged in user belongs to the finance department, then only users with the _finance_ department should be returned; if the logged in user is in _sales_ only users on the sales department should be returned.
-- add any extra functionality to make the application more user friendly like showing a message and redirecting to `/signin` if an unauthenticated user tries to access the list of users in the `/users` route.
+- add any extra functionality to make the application more user friendly like showing a message and redirecting to `/signin` if an unauthenticated user tries to access the list of users in the `/users` route